TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 Pixel fonts (not downloadable) here include T-Gigafon, T-Megafon, T-Babyfon, T-Mikrofon, Telepong Regular, Telepong Bold, On-Off Condensed.
 "Telepong Inc. is a telecom start-up based in Pfaeffikon/Zürich, Switzerland and Vienna, Austria.
 It's main shareholders are UCP AG and the Lomographic Society, the camera maker."
 [Google] [More] ⦿

-MA Visual Communication student studying at the University of Arts in Linz, Austria.
+MA Visual Communication student studying at the University of Arts in Linz, Austria, class of 2013 who is based in Aigen im Ennstal.
 Creator of Poldi (2011, an angular face), developed at the tipoRenesansa 3rd international type design workshop in Ljubljana, Slovenia, and at TypeClinic 5 in 2012 and at Typeclinic 6 in 2013 in Trenta, Slovenia.
+She explains: Poldi is based on the font Leopoldica, which I created for my bachelor's degree and is influenced by a 300 year old unique script-font from 1699.

 Cofounder of Typejockies (Vienna, 2008).
 A letterer, graphic and type designer.
 Thomas Gabriel was born and lives in Vienna, Austria.
 He studied graphic- and communication design at dieGraphische in Vienna.
 After that he completed the one year Meisterklasse with diploma in 2004.
 That was followed by one year civil service for the Red Cross.
 In 2006 he studied typeface design at the Royal Academy of Art in Den Haag, where he graduated 2007 with a Masters degree in the TypeMedia program.
 He designed Aniuk (2010, a miniserifed rounded family for logos and posters) and Premi&eaciute;ra (2009, a book serif).
 His lettering for wine bottles won an award at TDC55.
 [Google] [MyFonts] [More] ⦿